Jan 1, 2021

 - Peace Of Mind : Is the extra amount added to your premium worth the peace of mind?

-- Financial Situation : Are you able to pay out of pocket for repairs if you choose not to get comprehensive coverage?
+- Financial Situation : Are you able to pay out of pocket for repairs if you choose against it?

-- Vehicle Value : What is the value of your vehicle?
-Many owners of older vehicles don't get comprehensive coverage because of the lower value of their vehicle.
+- Vehicle Value : Many owners of older vehicles don't add this type of because of the lower vehicle value.

 - Car Loan : Do you have a car loan?
-If so, your lender will likely want you to have comprehensive coverage.
+If so, your lender will likely want you to have a comprehensive insurance.

 Comprehensive Or Third Party Car Insurance?

-There are no specific rules about when you should drop comprehensive coverage.
-Many people consider dropping the coverage as their vehicle ages.
-It’s a quick way to save money on insurance.
+Many people consider dropping the comprehensive insurance as their car ages.
+It’s a quick way to save money on your plan.
 Vehicles depreciate at different rates, so it depends on your current situation.

-Consider the value of your car against your insurance costs, deductible, and financial situation.
-It may make sense to drop the coverage.
-Speak with your insurance expert about your situation.
+Consider the value of your car against your insurance costs and financial situation.
+Speak with your insurer to learn about your options.

 Full auto insurance is something people refer to when they have all types coverage.
-This means you have comprehensive, collision, and other optional coverage as part of your policy.
+This means you have comprehensive, collision, and other optional insurance.

 Do You Need Collision And Comprehensive Insurance?

-Again, this depends on your situation.
-If you have an older vehicle, then collision coverage may not be in your best interests.
-If you want to get the lowest rates possible, having neither may be what you want.
+If you have an older vehicle, then collision may not be in your best interests.
+If you want to pay as little as possible, having neither may be what you want.
 It all comes down to your risk tolerance and ability to cover costs if you experience damage.

-For many drivers, having both forms of coverage provides them with the peace of mind in knowing they have coverage.
-You’ll have financial protection from the majority of threats to their vehicle.
+For many drivers, having both types provides them with the peace of mind.
+You’ll have financial protection from the majority of threats to your vehicle.

-If you lease or finance your vehicle, you will most likely need to have comprehensive coverage.
+If you lease or finance your vehicle, you will most likely need to have comprehensive insurance.
 This will be part of your lease or finance agreement.

-No. Coverage for a rental car is available by adding policy endorsement OPCF 20.
+No. Insurance for a rental car is available by adding policy endorsement OPCF 20.